Winston-503/foreign_speech_recognition/tutorial.md

 Then go to folder where pocketsphinx models are located.
 In my case (I created virtual enviroment 'venv' with [Anaconda](https://www.anaconda.com/)) this is `C:\Users\USERNAME\anaconda3\envs\venv\Lib\site-packages\speech_recognition\pocketsphinx-data\`.

 Here you have to see one folder - `en-US`.
-Create a folder with the name of the language - `ru-RU` for Russian, `it-IT` for Italian, etc.
+Create a folder with the name of the language - `ru-RU` for Russian, `it-IT` for Italian, etc. See [other languages codes here](https://stackoverflow.com/questions/14257598/what-are-language-codes-in-chromes-implementation-of-the-html5-speech-recogniti/14302134#14302134).

 Into your folder, copy and rename `.lm` file to `language-model.lm.bin` and `.dic` file to `pronounciation-dictionary.dict`.